In this article

 2. Consult with the employee

-In the vast majority of cases, your consultation with the employee will be central to the fairness of any dismissal.
+In the vast majority of cases, consulting with the employee is central to the fairness of any dismissal.
 Failure to have a consultation will almost certainly mean the dismissal was unfair.

-Naturally, anything an employee says could play both in favour and against a potential dismissal.
-If they say that they want to come back to work soon and are hopeful to recover, it is something that will weigh against dismissal.
-However, if they say they’re still not okay and don’t know when they can come back from long-term sickness, a dismissal will be more reasonable.
+Anything an employee says could play both in favour and against a potential dismissal.
+If they say they want to return to work soon and are hopeful to recover, this will weigh against dismissal.
+However, if they say they’re still not okay and don’t know when they can return from long-term sickness, a dismissal may be reasonable.

 3. Consider alternative employment

-If it’s possible to offer the employee an alternative form of employment, you should try to do so.
-This may not always be feasible, but it goes to show that you have acted fairly, and were left with no choice other than dismissal.
+If it’s possible to offer the employee an alternative form of employment, you should do so.
+This isn’t always feasible, but it shows that you have acted fairly, and were left with no other choice.

 What happens next?

-Once you have taken the steps above to deal with long-term sickness and you satisfy the Employment Tribunal that the procedure was fair, there is one final, critical hurdle.
+Once you’ve followed the steps above and satisfied the Employment Tribunal that the procedure was fair, there is one final, critical hurdle.
 The Tribunal must believe that, in all the circumstances of the case, it was not reasonable for you to give the employee more time.

-The answer to this, as you can imagine, will be highly fact sensitive and will depend on the availability of temporary cover (including its cost), and the size of the organisation.
+The answer to this, as you can imagine, will be highly fact-sensitive and depend on the availability of temporary cover (including its cost) and the organisation’s size.

 How can we help?

-Whilst it is possible to dismiss someone that is away on long-term sickness, you need to be careful.
-Each step you take will have hidden obstacles and nuances to overcome, each pertaining to your specific scenario.
+Whilst it is possible to dismiss someone who is away on long-term sickness, you need to be careful.
+Each step will have hidden obstacles and nuances to overcome, each pertaining to your specific scenario.

-Get in touch with our team by calling 0203 007 5500 or sending an enquiry to info@brittontime.com.
+You can book a consultation with our employment solicitor by calling 0203 007 5500 or sending an enquiry to [email protected].

 0 Comments